Second English Civil War: Campaign of Preston

-On 8 July 1648, when the Scottish Engager army crossed the border in support of the English Royalists, the military situation was well defined.
+On 8 July 1648, when the Scottish Engager army crossed the Anglo–Scottish border in support of the English Royalists, the military situation was well defined.
 For the Parliamentarians, Cromwell besieged Pembroke in West Wales, Fairfax besieged Colchester in Essex, and Colonel Rossiter besieged Pontefract and Scarborough in the north.
 On 11 July, Pembroke fell and Colchester followed on 28 August.
 Elsewhere the rebellion, which had been put down by rapidity of action rather than sheer weight of numbers, smouldered, and Charles, the Prince of Wales, with the fleet cruised along the Essex coast.
 Cromwell and Lambert, however, understood each other perfectly, while the Scottish commanders quarrelled with each other and with Langdale.